lgonzales1/California-School-Success/README.md

 Interestingly, average years of teaching experience was at or near the lowest importance rank in all four models.
 This conflicts somewhat with conventional wisdom in education, which holds that veteran teachers tend to be more effective.

-## Database & Tools

-Database was designed with schema in QuickDBD, then created using PostgreSQL in pgAdmin. pgAdmin is connected to an Amazon RDS instance.
-For easy access, data is stored in Amazon S3 as .csv files.
-Data was joined with SQLAlchemy in Jupyter Notebook with connection string.
-Additional dependencies used: Pandas, Numpy, SQLAlchemy, and SKLearn dependencies.

 ## Communication Protocols